|

 even learning Chinese with their kids.
 Many curriculum and other

-Learning Chinese tools are specifically designed for non native language
+Learning Chinese tools are specifically designed for non-native

 learners of Chinese.